 Xiaomi MI vs ILIFE A4 Robot Vacuum: Predictable vs Random Cleaning

-Over the past few months I’ve been privileged to test a several robotic vacuums from GearBest.
+I’ve been privileged the past few months to test several robotic vacuums from GearBest.

 Today I will be comparing two of them.